phoenixframework/phoenix/guides/mix_tasks.md

 Do you want to create it?
 [Y/n]
 ```

-By pressing confirming, a channel will be created, then you need to connect the socket in your endpoint:
+By confirming, a channel will be created, then you need to connect the socket in your endpoint:

 ```console
 Add the socket handler to your `lib/hello_web/endpoint.ex`, for example: